ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Translating levels into fair compensation is slightly more nuanced than most might assume.
 The easiest thing to do is create a transparent spreadsheet that says everyone at Level X gets paid $Y per year, but a few issues arise from such a strict system: cost of living adjustments (also known as local rates) and non-performance-based compensation bonuses.

-GitLab published a great blog post explaining why they pay local rates (see ctohb.com/local. eir compensation calculator is also public at ctohb. com/gitlabcompcalc). at said, There'sno one correct way to handle local rates, and you should consider whether or not paying them makes sense for your business.
+GitLab published a great blog post explaining why they pay local rates (see ctohb.com/local. eir compensation calculator is also public at ctohb. com/gitlabcompcalc).
+That said, There'sno one correct way to handle local rates, and you should consider whether or not paying them makes sense for your business.
 If it does, calculate those rates in a way that is both transparent and data-driven.

 Having a performance level translate to a specific pay range, rather than an exact compensation amount, solves many compensation problems.
 Any given job will want to be calibrated to market rate, but how are market rates determined?
 Generally speaking, the tools and data that are available to determine a market rate will be somewhat imprecise, and at best give a range within 10-20 percent.
 The reason it's not more precise is simple: a software engineering role at your company is unlikely to be 100 percent identical in requirements to the same role at a different company.
 After all, your codebase and tooling aren't 100 percent the same.